I have a simple question.

 What I’m saying simply is there must be a focus on other countries responsibility when it comes to their citizenry and internal economic problems.

 Unfortunately it seems all too easy to blame the U.S. for all the ills in the world, especially by our own journalists.
 When I say “easy”, I mean both comfortably and safely.
 They are comfortable because they believe it, and they are safe because they know as long as they blame the U.S. First… there will be no punishment directed at them from the industry of the offended.
+The Antifa Fascists will be fine with it, so they know their houses will not be burnt down.

 Think about the comments from the EU and how the problems they suffer are always the fault of United States.
 The starvation and disease in Africa is our fault.
 The illegal immigration problem right here in the U.S. is our fault… because, like every other country in the world including Mexico, we don’t openly accept just anyone who crosses the border.
 It’s stunning how the world expects us to bend in every way imaginable while they conduct themselves in a way of “business as usual”.